vnotex/vnote/src/data/extra/docs/en/external_programs.md

 # External Programs
 VNote allows user to open notes with **external programs** via the `Open With` in the context menu of the node explorer.

-To add custom external programs, user needs to edit the session configuration.
+To add custom external programs, user needs to edit the session configuration (the `session.json` file in user configuration folder).
 A sample may look like this:

 ```json
 {